Why Automating Your Finances May Be Your Secret Weapon

 Digital tools that can remember to save money for you can help you stay on track during uncertain times.
 We spoke with Kimberly Palmer, a personal finance advisor at NerdWallet and self-proclaimed "big fan" of automation, about how to tap into this power†.

-For somebody who's just getting started automating finances, how should they prioritize?
+For somebody who's just getting started automating finances, how should they consider prioritizing?

 Kimberly Palmer [KP]: The first thing that should take priority is automating bill payments, because it's so easy to forget...and suddenly get hit with a late fee.